iokinai/oki-transaction/README.md

 #### Encryption key:
 Encryption key should be a PBKDF2 key with following parameters:
 * `PRF` - HMAC with SHA-256 hash function
-* `Password` - concatenation of sender's username and password and receiver's username and password that looks like `"'sender-username''sender-password''receiver-username''receiver-password'"`.
+* `Password` - concatenation of sender's username and password lower-cased hex-stringified sha3-256 hash and receiver's username and password sha3-256 hash that looks like `"'sender-username''sender-password-hash''receiver-username''receiver-password-hash'"`.
 For example, if we have:
 ```javascript
 sender: {
     username: "sender",